paritii-ai/rubric/Post-Development.md

 # References:
 1. https://www.linkedin.com/advice/0/how-do-you-show-value-your-ai-stakeholders

-# Ensure Monitoring of Bias Detection in New Data Sets and New Features
+# Ensure Monitoring of Bias Detection in New Data Sets and New Features:
 Monitoring bias detection in new datasets or features is essential for maintaining fairness and transparency in AI systems.
 The following steps are a helpful guide to apply.
 - Identify key metrics to quantify bias in the dataset, such as demographic parity, equal opportunity, or disparate impact.